-- 3D Christmas Tree Cookies: Bring your Christmas Tree Cookies to life with this guide to making 3D trees form A Spicy Perspective.
+- 3D Christmas Tree Cookies: Bring your Christmas Tree Cookies to life with this guide to making 3D trees from A Spicy Perspective.

-- Homemade Hot Cocoa: This isn't any old hot chocolate recipe, this recipe is topped up with melting peppermint cream--so fun!
+- Homemade Hot Chocolate: This isn't any old hot chocolate recipe, this recipe is topped up with melting peppermint cream--so fun!

 - Peanut Butter Ritz Cracker Cookies: These are super easy to treat kids love to help make.

 - Reindeer Pretzels: Chocolate-covered pretzels are turned into festive reindeer with a few extra ingredients.

 I hope you enjoy some festive fun with these simple homemade treats!

 these are great ideas! my kids are 31 and up and my youngest son and his wife are on keto. my son has been very successful on this diet, losing weight and keeping it off. but i'm the ultimate cookie baker and trying a new candy as a habit. not wanting to sabatoge their diet i've tried and sometimes failed with their diet versus my treat planning. my son grows a variety of peppers mostly hot. i must share the veggie christmas tree. looks delightful! throw in a side of ranch dressing! great ideas!